michalgrzegorczyk-dev/chat-app/README.md

 - **Tests**: Add tests for the frontend and backend applications.
 - **Error Handling**: Add error handling for the frontend and backend applications.
 - **Conversation Details**: Add details to conversations like the number of messages, participants, etc.
+- **Refactor**: Add some fancy liters and refactor the code to make it more readable and maintainable.

 ## Technologies Used
 - **Angular**: Frontend framework for building the user interface.